 Q: What are the different options for participating in CYA Wrestling?

-A: We provide multiple options for wrestlers of all ages and experiences including a:
+A: We provide multiple options for wrestlers of all ages and experiences including:

 Q: Can girls participate in wrestling?

 A: Absolutely!
 Everyone is invited to wrestle!
 Female wrestling exists at all levels of the sport, including the Olympics.
-Keep in mind though that female participation in the sport is relatively new in Northern Virginia therefore any girls that register will practice and compete directly with the boys.
+Please keep in mind though that females practice with and compete directly against boys.

 Q: Can I help coach even if I don't have any wrestling background or experience?

 A: Definitely!
 We are happy to have all of the help we can get.
 Even if you don't have experience with wrestling, the kids will benefit from the added one-on-one attention they can get from an adult.
 If you are interested in serving as an assistant coach this winter, please email firstname.lastname@example.org.